kensanangelo/table-tennis-scoreboard/README.md

 - Set up game start screen
 	- Players
 	- Who starts serving
+	- Is exhibition game (Home vs Away only, no saving)
 	- How many points to win?
 - Set up other controls (maybe 'Hold R to reset game' or 'Press D+E+V for admin', etc)
 - Style UI (Rob is designing)